blueprints, close-up, 11 x 8.5 inches each, layered pigment prints on vellum paper

-On Paper investigates the bureaucratic language involved in immigration, migration, and mobility.
-Using various passports and immigration documents that are largely from a familial archive, the paperworks' visual and linguistic narratives are re-interpreted into three chapters --blueprints, forms, and landscapes -- through methods of abstraction, redaction, and erasure.
+ON PAPER addresses the bureaucratic language involved in immigration, migration, and mobility.
+Using various passports and immigration documents that are largely from a familial archive, the paperworks' imagery, text, and authority are re-interpreted into three chapters --blueprints, forms, and landscapes -- through methods of abstraction, redaction, and erasure.
 In Landscapes, the watermarked background imagery of various passports are transformed into large-scale landscapes using scanning, erasure, and digital manipulation.
 Removed from the found national marker and traveler's data, the landscapes are re-articulated as portraits of ubiquitous, unbound and nameless lands.
 In Forms, various immigration documents are redacted into poetry using a selective erasure.
 In Blueprints, all texts are removed from the documents, leaving only the skeletal frames onto layered pages of transluscent blueprint paper.
-Through subverting the power of the bureaucratic imagery and text, On Paper authors poetics reflecting on conditions of legibility, belonging, and diaspora.
+On Paper re-authors the meaning, power, and language embedded within systems of bureaucracy, belonging, and transparency.